 Outreach Program for Women

 Once again we are participating in the Outreach Program for Women.
-The program will be running from May 19th - August 18th 2014.
-The application deadline is March 19th 2014.
+The program will be running from December 9, 2014 to March 9, 2015.
+The application deadline is October 22nd 2014.

 The main program page contains general information about the program such as the timeline, background information, eligibility, requirements, and details of the application process.

 We would encourage potential interns to start getting involved with their communities and and to start thinking about project ideas now.